-- 1. Replace metal cover support on wall supports in front section of cabinet. - 2.
-Fit back corner of cover frame into notch supports on walls of refrigerator, then lower front onto metal cover support. - 3.
-Slide back of glass insert into cover frame.
+- Replace metal cover support on wall supports in front section of cabinet. - Fit back corner of cover frame into notch supports on walls of refrigerator, then lower front onto metal cover support. - For some models: Slide back of glass insert into cover frame.
 Then lower front to level position.